Custom uploader

 {responseurl}

-Can be used to get specific response header value.
+Can be used to get a specific response header value.

 Syntax: